Siam in World War I: War

 In September 1917, a volunteer expeditionary force was assembled, consisting of medical, motor transport, and aviation detachments.
 By early-1918, 1,284 men were selected from thousands of volunteers.
 The force, commanded by Major-General Phraya Pichai Charnyarit, was to be sent to France.
-On 30 July 1918, the Siamese landed in Marseilles.
+On 30 July 1918, the Siamese landed in Marseille.
 Some 370 pilots and groundcrew were sent to aerodromes in Istres, Le Crotoy, La Chapelle-la-Reine, Biscarosse and Piox for retraining, as the pilots were deemed incapable of withstanding high altitude air combat.

 On 1 August, with French and British divisions advancing on German positions on the Marne, the French selected some men from the Siamese detachment to form the first Siamese labour volunteer detachment.
 They received brief training and arrived at the front on 4 August 1918 during the Second Battle of the Marne.
 Phya Bhijai Janriddhi served as observer during the battle.
 This was the first Siamese contingent to see the front line trenches.
 This was followed by the ground forces actively proceeding to the fighting front in mid-September.

 Also in August 1918, the medical and motor transport detachments were sent to the front and took part in the 1918 Champagne and Meuse-Argonne offensives.
 Siamese airmen had not finished training when the time the Armistice of 11 November 1918 was signed.
 The ground forces, on the other hand, had distinguished themselves under fire and were awarded the Croix de Guerre and Order of Rama decorations.
 The ground forces participated in the occupation of Neustadt an der Haardt in the Rhineland region of Germany and also took part in the 1919 Paris Victory Parade.